nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:exclamation: Important:**<br>

-This command is only available while in fosterer profile page.
+This command is only available while in fosterer profile page.<br>
 This command works only in a profile page, which appears after executing a view command.

 </div>